filipe-2/the-coffee-shop/README.md

 # The Coffee Shop

 Welcome to The Coffee Shop project!
-This is an HTML/CSS/JS project for a coffee shop website, and I aim to make it completely responsive and highly stylish, but also accessible for assistive technologies like screen readers.
+This is an HTML/CSS/JS project for a coffee shop website.
+It includes a responsive and highly stylish layout, with tons of accessibility features, aiming to be accessible for both sighted and non-aligned users that use assistive technologies like screen readers.
 <hr>

 ## Description